 But most, like Chaos – Stopless – cool -

 Or even a Report of Land -

 To justify – Despair.

-In “Death’s Surprise, Stamped Visible,” Eliza Richards draws upon the poem above, finding in the third stanza a rather direct description of a famous photograph by Andrew Gardner and James Gibson of the bodies after the Battle of Antietam: “The Figures I have seen / Set orderly, for Burial”.
+In her essay, “Death’s Surprise, Stamped Visible,” Eliza Richards draws upon the poem above, finding in the third stanza a rather direct description of a famous photograph by Andrew Gardner and James Gibson of the bodies after the Battle of Antietam: “The Figures I have seen / Set orderly, for Burial”.

 I will attempt to take this reading further, and argue an even stronger correlation.
 In the first two stanzas, Dickinson establishes a multi-fold disconnect between the experience the poem describes and the speaker’s subjectivity.
 “It was not Death” because the speaker is on her feet, not dead, and whatever it is she contemplates is not death itself, but something like it.
 That object or experience is also at a remove in time for her, for she hears the bells tolling noon, but she must remind herself it is not night.
 The sensory experience being conveyed, as described in the second stanza, is similarly disassociated from the speaker—